The Link Between LEMS and Cancer

 • Among 24 different tumor types associated with LEMS, 79% were pulmonary malignancies (n=112)

-• 84% of those pulmonary malignancies were small cell lung cancer (SCLC)
+• 85% of those pulmonary malignancies were SCLC

-INSIGHTS FROM A STUDY OF
+INSIGHTS FROM A STUDY OF LEMS ASSOCIATED WITH SCLC

-In a Neurology 2020 observational study, “Long-term follow-up, qualify of life, and survival of patients with Lambert-Eaton myasthenic syndrome,” Lipka et al detail the findings of 150 patients with LEMS—54% related to small cell lung cancer (SCLC).41
+In a Neurology 2020 observational study, “Long-term follow-up, qualify of life, and survival of patients with Lambert-Eaton myasthenic syndrome,” Lipka et al detail the findings of 150 patients with LEMS—54% related to small cell lung cancer (SCLC).40

-Key insights from this study include41:
+Key insights from this study include40:

 • Rates of cancer survival